-Whether you’re selling a product or making use of third-party apps on your website, ensuring that you have a terms& conditions page, curated specifically for your business, is a must.
-In terms of purchasing and using your products, if you’ll wish to communicate certain conditions to your customers, having this page can become a savior.
+Whether you’re selling a product or using third-party apps on your website, ensuring that you have a terms & conditions page curated specifically for your business is a must.
+In terms of purchasing and using your products, having this page can become a savior if you want to communicate certain conditions to your customers.

 So, when you are about to create this page, you can keep certain things in the clauses, like:

-- How you wish your users to behave on your website
+- How do you wish your users to behave on your website

 - Actions you’re going to take for abusers

 - Content that they can post or cannot post